 You can gain real-world museum experience through internships, assistantships, special projects, and field trips.

-An important Civil War site, Sandusky sits just a mile and a half from LC.
+An important historic site and museum, Sandusky sits just a mile and a half from the University of Lynchburg.
 It is a registered Virginia Historic Landmark and listed on the National Register of Historic Places.
 The house is one of the finest examples of Federal style architecture in Virginia’s Piedmont region and is on the Civil War Trails tour.
 Sandusky’s library, document archives, and collections provide a variety of options for student research, scholarship, and publication.

 The University of Lynchburg/Historic Sandusky partnership offers you numerous opportunities to get involved in a variety of museum operations including:

 Hands-on Learning and Research